duyetln/dp/README.txt

   - Factory cannot be played directly, as create Factory creates a simple factory.

 Java:
+  - Each Java folder is self-contained and contains a client class.
+  - Simply run the client class to execute code.

 Python:
   - Each Python file is a self-contained project, complete with all necessary class and method definitions